 - It is durable and resistant to water and rust.

-- Available in a wide variety of colors.
+- Injection molded plastic is available in a wide variety of colors.

 - It can lose its appearance quickly and will fade and take on stains and weathering quite easily.